seanmorris/ids/README.md

 * `.env`
 * `.env.default`

-Environment variables should have the the prefix `IDS_`.
+Environment variables to be used in configuration should have the the prefix `IDS_`.
 An environment variable with the name IDS_SOME_VAR and IDS_SOME_OTHERVAR would be accessible within the system with:

 ```bash
 IDS_SOME_VAR=value